How To Make Your Own Brand – Step-by-Step?

 How To Set Up Company Branding?

-1. Investigate your target demographic and your rivals.
+1. Investigate your target demographic and research all your rivals

-2. Choose your attitude and concentrate on that.
+2. Choose the attitude and style you want to portray and concentrate on that only

-5. Choose the brand’s look (colours and font).
+5. Choose the brand’s look and feel using colours and font styles

 7. Apply your branding to your whole company.